CORE VALUES

 It’s important to make sure that we’re talking with each other in a way that heals, not in a way that wounds.

-- Barack Obama
+Barack Obama

-We communicate openly, honestly, and with compassion.
+We communicate transparently, honestly, and with compassion.
 We acknowledge that we each come to the table with implicit biases and narratives and will endeavor to communicate with humility and kindness.
 All questions are good questions.

 3. Both / And Thinking: